anthonyweidai/FullRot_WRMix/readme/DATA.md

 ## PAD-UFES-20 Dataset

-The data of PAD-UFES-20 is smartphone skin lesion image.
+The data of PAD-UFES-20 is a smartphone skin lesion image.

 - To obtain the dataset, you can download it from [PAD-UFES-20: a skin lesion dataset composed of patient data and clinical images collected from smartphones](https://data.mendeley.com/datasets/zr7vgbcyr2/1).

-- Onece you downloaded the dataset, you need to rearrange images with same class (each class use a folder with the class name).
+- After downloading, you need to rearrange images with the same class (each class uses a folder with the class name).

-- Create the 5 split subset for cross-validation.
+- Create the five split subsets for cross-validation.

 - The desired output data structure should be as follows: